Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Background and motivation

 We propose a smoothing strategy that goes beyond simple binary categorization of matrices as positive or negative and applies a form of smoothing to the standard contrastive loss.
 This strategy allows nodes initially categorized as positive or negative to have values ranging from '0' to '1', indicating their degree of association with positive or negative samples, respectively.
-The smoothing process $\mathcal{S}({\Pi}_{pos}^{(i,j)},\mathbf{A}^{(i)})$ effectively integrates the geometric structure of a graph $\mathcal{G}^{(i)}$, enriching both positive and negative pairs by encompassing neighborhood relationships and capturing the broader context of the nodes $\mathcal{V}^{(i)}$.